 Community gardening as ecotherapy gives individuals an opportunity to build relationships and adds the social element of working together, communicating, and fostering a sense of support for one another.
 It can also decrease one’s sense of loneliness and increase a sense of solidarity within their community.

-This approach to mental health treatment involves camping and hiking with peers, learning coping techniques while building survival & teamwork skills.
+This approach to mental health treatment involves camping and hiking with peers and learning coping techniques while building survival & teamwork skills.
 It is often most effective with youth when behavioral, psychological, or developmental issues are present (Psychology Today).
-This therapy involves a self-discovery process that occurs when skills are acquired and primitive tasks are achieved, ultimately helping to reset and improve physical & emotional wellbeing.
+This therapy involves a self-discovery process that occurs when skills are acquired, and primitive tasks are achieved, ultimately helping to reset and improve physical & emotional wellbeing.

-As always, there is no one-size-fits-all solution to reducing stress; but so far I can recommend cutting back on technology, getting an animal, or starting a garden.
-Below are some other ideas on how you can nurture your relationship with nature as a way to cope with the stresses of covid circumstances and life in general.
+As always, there is no one-size-fits-all solution to reducing stress; but so far, I can recommend cutting back on technology, getting an animal, or starting a garden.
+Below are some other ideas on how to nurture your relationship with nature to cope with the stresses of covid circumstances and life in general.

 This is different than just hiking, as it requires a silencing of the mind and the opening of all five senses: observing & embracing the sights, sounds, and smells of the jaunt.
-Set aside time to simply head towards the trees, turn off your cell phone and internal chatter, and let nature do the talking.
+Set aside time to head towards the trees simply, turn off your cell phone and internal chatter, and let nature talk.

-Mandala making is a Buddhist practice of creating intricate designs using a variety of materials.
-Creating mandalas is said to promote relaxation and reduce anxiety, while also serving as a focus tool for meditation.
+Mandala making is a Buddhist practice of creating intricate designs using various materials.
+Creating mandalas promotes relaxation and reduces anxiety while also serving as a focus tool for meditation.
 Observing natural patterns can be a soothing reminder of the interconnectedness of nature and space.

 If you’re someone who doesn’t have space for an outdoor garden, get a few house plants and start a small herb garden to tend.
 By getting into the routine of watering these plants and checking in on them, you may gradually feel a sense of purpose and responsibility.
 You’ll also get some tasty herbs to cook with!